 Our next stop on the summer 2017 trip was a stop of almost pure gluttony of two of my favourite things (and my two favourite ‘ch’ words): cheese and chocolate.
-Gruyères (or Gruyeres I guess in English but I like the accent) in Switzerland (as is much of the area around Lake Geneva) plays host to cheese and chocolate production facilities, specifically producers of Gruyère cheese and all types of chocolate from Maison Cailler.
+Gruyères, Switzerland hosts cheese and chocolate production facilities, specifically producers of Gruyère cheese and all types of chocolate from Maison Cailler.

-The tickets for the tour are timed, so you wait until your time comes around and then you begin.
+The tickets for the tour are timed.
 The tour is divided into three parts.
-Rather than having a tour guide, visitors are guided by a series of doors in the first section.
+Rather than having a tour guide, visitors follow a series of doors in the first section.
 The first section is on the history of chocolate.
 You start with cultivation by the Mayans as a red, bitter, spiritual/religious drink.
-Then you follow its eventual journey to Europe, the addition of sugar and other ingredients, ending with chocolate that we know today.
+Then you follow its eventual journey to Europe, the addition of sugar and other ingredients, ending with the chocolate that we know today.
 This section was really quite amazing as it was in 4D.
-This means it included fragrances (usually chocolate or something similar), which were pumped into the rooms.
+This means vents pumped fragrances (usually chocolate or something similar) pumped into the rooms.

 The second section about the history of Maison Cailler was in a similar vein but did not include smell.
 The original founder was already producing chocolate in 1818, making Maison Cailler the oldest Swiss chocolate brand still in existence.
 After a series of mergers in the early 1900s, Maison Cailler merged with the Nestlé group.
 They stressed that Nestlé provided the transportation, marketing and logistics that Maison Cailler lacked/lacks; Nestlé did not have input into the creation of the chocolate from Maison Cailler (fortunately for us!).
 Cailler still falls under the Nestlé group but sells under its own brand with no input to this day.